mojolicious/mojo.js/docs/User-Agent.md

   // Data structure to be send in JSON format, or for WebSockets a `true` value to enable JSON mode
   json: {hello: ['world']},

+  // Data structure to be send in YAML format
+  yaml: {hello: ['world']},

   // Object with key/value pairs to be sent in `application/x-www-form-urlencoded` format
   form: {fieldA: 'first value', fieldB: 'second value'},